brunoroncete/gym-project/README.md

 - Social Media Links
 1. When each link is clicked it opens a new tab.
-2. When When each link is clicked it takes the user to the correct page.
+2. When each link is clicked it takes the user to the correct page.

 - Forms
 1. When submitted the form link to the correct place.